ALEHACKsp/hwid-bypass/README.md

  - So, with one click you can create a new account.
  - I just didn't make a thing to create tons of accounts because they have a google captcha.

+### TODO
+(bugs)
+ - The rand function may change the address position.
+I will need to get the address of the rand dll then the offset of the function, if that make sense.